True Colors (Zedd song)

 "True Colors" is a song by Russian-German electronic music producer Zedd.
-The original version of the song featured vocals by Tim James and was included on Zedd's second studio album of the same name (2015).
+The original version of the song featured vocals by American singer Tim James and was included on Zedd's second studio album of the same name (2015).

-Grey remix
+Remix

 On March 8, 2016, DJ duo Grey released their official remix of "True Colors".

 Zedd and Kesha version

 The official single is a new version of the track with vocals provided by the American singer Kesha and was released as the album's fourth single on April 29, 2016.
 The song appeared in FIFA 17.

 Background

 "True Colors" was Kesha's first music release in over three years, as she had been locked in a court case with her producer Dr. Luke, after ten years of alleged abuse.
 Along with support from other famous celebrities, Zedd offered to produce a song with her.
 She first performed the song as a guest during Zedd's set at Coachella 2016.
 In late April, both Kesha and Zedd posted photos to their social media accounts confirming they were recording together.